 SIBO symptoms?

 You cannot fit into your jeans anymore because you feel so bloated?
 You wake up with a flat belly in the morning, and in the evening, you look like six months pregnant?
-These may sound a bit extreme but are not exceptional cases.
-Many other clients experience constant gas or bloating, and some of them already have the popular diagnosis of IBS.
+These may sound a bit extreme, but they are not exceptional cases.
+Many clients experience constant gas or bloating, and some of them already have the popular diagnosis of IBS.

 I want to emphasize that bloating is not normal, especially when it happens constantly.
-It is always a sign of inflammation and irritation in the gut and is one of the leading SIBO symptoms.
+It is always a sign of gut inflammation and irritation and is one of the leading SIBO symptoms.

 What is SIBO?